tim-smart/callbag-effect-ts/README.md

 # callbag-effect-ts

-A streaming library for effect-ts using the [callback standard](https://github.com/callbag/callbag).
+A streaming library for effect-ts using the [callbag standard](https://github.com/callbag/callbag).